Brown-University-Library/django-shibboleth-remoteuser/README.md

     SHIBBOLETH_USER_KEY='<shibboleth-attribute>'
   ```

   * Map Shibboleth attributes to Django User models.
-The attributes must be stated in the form they have in the HTTP headers.
+Use this to populate the Djangoe User object with additional Shibboleth attributes, but do NOT overwrite `username`.
+The attributes must be stated in the form they have in the request.META dictionary, which should be the same as in the configuration of your shibboleth SP.
-    Use this to populate the Djangoe User object from Shibboleth attributes.
-A username is always required.

     The first element of the tuple states if the attribute is required or not.
-If a reqired element is not found in the parsed
-    Shibboleth headers, an exception will be raised.
+If a reqired element is not found in the request.META dictionary, an exception will be raised.
     (True, "required_attribute")
     (False, "optional_attribute).